JUVOJustin/wsform-normalize-webhook/README.txt

    5. Enter the url you want to send the form data to

 == Changelog ==
+= 1.0.5 =
+Remove array_merge to keep the array keys

 = 1.0.4 =
 Remove duplicate "goup" and "section" data for fields in repeatable sections